-- 2. Teachers, students, and parents will all be on the same page with all medication needs.
+- 2. Teachers , students, and parents will all be on the same page with all medication needs.
 Nurse will contact parents to verify any changes. - 3.
 Nurse will update teachers and staff as needed throughout the year, if there are medication changes.

-Measurable Objective 7 Details Reviews Measurable Objective 7: AED (Automated External Defibrillator) MONTHLY MAINTENANCE CHECKS will be Nov Jan Mar Summative conducted for all AEDs and an annual report summitted to Health and Medical Services.
-June Evaluation Data Sources: PERSON RESPONSIBLE who is certified in CPR/AED:
+Measurable Objective 7 Details Reviews Measurable Objective 7: AED (Automated External Defibrillator) MONTHLY MAINTENANCE CHECKS will be fibrillator) MONTHLY MAINTENANCE CHECKS will be Form Summative conducted for all AEDs and an annual report summitted to Health and Medical Services.
+Jan Mar June Evaluation Data Sources: PERSON RESPONSIBLE who is certified in CPR/AED: 1